 A: Proceeds from MCA Day Chicago go to the Brandon C. Gromada Head & Neck Cancer Foundation, named for a lifelong Beastie Boys fan who we lost to the same cancer as Adam Yauch one month after Yauch died.
-Since MCA Day Chicago's inception, She’s Crafty has raised $10,000+ for this incredible charity.
+Since MCA Day Chicago's inception, She’s Crafty has raised more than $10,000 for this incredible charity.

 Q: What about merch?